xyphos10/StorjScripts/README.md

 # StorjScripts
 Personal Storj V3 Scripts

 This is my personal script made to check up on my nodes with the new dashboard API, I based it off from a script made by @kevink on the storj forums.
+It has then been improved and streamlined by @ReneSmeekes.
 This script will only run on debian based systems like Ubuntu.

 ## Script Requirements
 1. The package jq is needed, install it by running the command sudo apt install jq